66Ton99/fpPaymentPlugin/README.markdown

 ## Overview

-The basic functional of e commerce: order, product
+The basic functional of e-commerce: order, product

 ## Requirements